 1. In-laws.
 Not everyone is blessed with wonderful, supportive, and caring in-laws the way I am.
 Some people have real conflict with their in-laws-conflict that results in fights, hurtful words, and even hurtful actions.
 One of the problems in dealing with difficult in-laws is that there is only so much you can do when it comes to other people’s behavior.
 In fact, you can’t do anything about their behavior.
 But you and your spouse don’t have to do anything with their behavior.
 What you can do is work on your responses to their behavior.

 The Bible tells us that the marriage relationship is the beginning of a new family unity.
 While there are still ties to the old family, we are told that the man leaves his father and mother and unites with his wife and the two become one.
 Simply put, your spouse becomes an extension of you!
 Now extend the logic: if your parents have a problem with your spouse then you should see it as though they have a problem with you (and vice versa).
 We need to be supportive of our spouses and “have their backs” even if it means coming against our own parents.
 If we take the Bible seriously about the unity within the marriage bond, then taking our spouse’s side against family is imperative.
 Too many “support” until conflict with the family occurs, and then we quickly throw our spouses under the bus.
 Don’t fall into that trap.
 Get your partner’s back.
+Even if you are planning to move out of your nation, you would need to keep your partner by your side.
+As she would be the one to support you at every fall and every fly.
+Therefore, consider applying for spouse immigration and grab the opportunity to keep her close to you.

 3. The Ex.
 Yikes.
 It seems that many people have a lot of problems with an ex.
 I’ve seen exes do some pretty crummy things.
 I’ve seen exes intentionally goad the new partner, pushing buttons and being an all-around jerk.
 My advice?
 Treat exes like online trolls (people who search for ways to stir up trouble)-all you can do is ignore them.
 If you engage, you take the bait and get caught in the trap.
 There is no good way to deal with a troll.
 They can’t be reasoned with.
 You can’t convince them of logic or fact.
 So ignore and walk away.